 The pride of the Alsace region of France (bordering the west bank of the Rhine) this wine displays aromas of citrus, wild flowers and spices.
 Enchanting and slightly sweet, it's sugar and spice and everything nice.
 The grape vines for this wine are over 40 years old and are grown in the foothills of the Vosges Mountains and are hand-harvested at dawn.
-The new 2015 vintage is made by our same winemaker since the early 90s so you can be assured of consistent high quality.
+We’ve had the same winemaker for Gewurztraminer since the early 90s, so quality and continuity is guaranteed.

 Gewurztraminer -- a tough word to pronounce but a very easy wine to drink.
 "Gewurz" is the German word for "Spicy" and "Traminer" is the actual grape type (like "Chardonnay.").
 Gewurztraminers are typically both spicy and sweet at the same time.
 The bouquet on this type of wine is like you've fallen nose first into a field of spring flowers.